 Categories

 Understanding Advanced Filters in Excel

 Excel worksheets can be used to keep lists of information such as employee details, subscribers, accounts, sales, or even bird sightings if need be.
-The Advanced Filter in Excel enables you to analyse the data in a list by filtering it according to specific criteria.
+The Advanced Filter in Excel enables you to analyse data in a list by filtering it based on specific criteria.
 Excel worksheets can be used to keep lists of information such as employee details, subscribers, accounts, sales, or even bird sightings if need be.
-The Advanced Filter in Excel enables you to analyse the data in a list by filtering it according to specific criteria.
+The Advanced Filter in Excel enables you to analyse data in a list by filtering it based on specific criteria.

+Categories